l0chlainn/Signal/README.md

-# LochsSignal
+# Signal
-A simple Signal implementation for use in Roblox.
+A simple yield safe signal implementation for use in Roblox.